Rounding Error Analysis of Linear Recurrences Using Generating Series: Relative Errors, Infinite Order: Scaled Bernoulli Numbers

 \section{Relative Errors, Infinite Order: Scaled Bernoulli Numbers}

 For a more sophisticated application of the same idea, let us study the floating-point computation of scaled Bernoulli numbers as described by Brent~{\cite[Section~7]{Brent1980}} (see also Brent and Zimmermann~{\cite[Section~4.7.2]{BrentZimmermann2010}}).
-This section is the first to derive new results.
+This section is the first where not only the method but the results are new.

 The scaled Bernoulli numbers are defined in terms of the classical Bernoulli numbers~$B_k$ by $b_k = B_{2 k} / (2 k) !$.
 Their generating series has a simple explicit expression:

 One possible algorithm for computing~$b_k$, suggested by Reinsch according to Brent~{\cite[Section~12]{Brent1980}}, is to follow the recurrence